hasanulkarim/6x-training-speedup-using-intel-tensorflow-OMP-settings-and-numactl-interleave-policy-optimization/README.md

 This is a quick tryout to optimize training performance on CPU using intel tensorflow, KMP affinity settings and numactl policies on an AWS instance and compare speedup on training performance.

-Below is a walk through of the steps to get the results and the full bash script can be found at esnet50_train_optimize.sh file.
+Below is a walk through of the steps to get the results and a sample bash script can be found at resnet50_train_optimize.sh file.

 ## Connecting to AWS and installing the dependencies